Quantum van Est Isomorphism: Cyclic (co)homologies of Lie algebras

 Two more remarks are in order.

-If $M$ is \emph{locally conilpotent}, that is, for any $m\in M$ there is $p\in \B{N}$ so that $\nb^p(m) = 0$, then $M$ exponentiates to a SAYD module over $U(\G{g})$, \cite[Prop.
+If an SAYD module $M$ over $\G{g}$ is \emph{locally conilpotent}, that is, for any $m\in M$ there is $p\in \B{N}$ so that $\nb^p(m) = 0$, then $M$ exponentiates to an SAYD module over $U(\G{g})$, \cite[Prop.
 5.10]{RangSutl-II}.
 Furthermore, in this case,

-Finally, let us note that this cyclic homology theory for Lie algebras may be relativized.
-More precisely, given a Lie subalgebra $\G{h}\subseteq \G{g}$, the relative cyclic (resp. periodic cyclic) homology $HC_\ast(\G{g},\G{h},M)$ (resp. $HP_\ast(\G{g},\G{h},M)$) is defined to be the homology of the bicomplex
+Let us note also that the cyclic homology theory for Lie algebras may be relativized.
+More precisely, given a Lie subalgebra $\G{h}\subseteq \G{g}$, the relative cyclic (resp. periodic cyclic) homology $HC^\ast(\G{g},\G{h},M)$ (resp. $HP^\ast(\G{g},\G{h},M)$) is defined to be the homology of the bicomplex

 (resp.

 If, in addition, $M$ is locally conilpotent, then \cite[Thm.
 6.2]{RangSutl-II} yields at once that